The Moneyplanting Program on Employee Financial Wellness

 Our financial wellness programs are brutally honest and unbiased.
 There are no products to push, no commissions to earn.
-The program’s only source of revenue, comes from the program itself.
+The program’s only source of revenue, is the program itself.

 THE ABSTRACT, BIG PICTURE THINKING APPROACH

 A usual approach to finances involves exercises in budgeting, book-keeping, planning, and pouring over spreadsheets of data.
 But this approach only worsens the learning barrier and increases the stigma associated with financial education.

 Our program focuses on fundamentals, and a big picture approach to finances.
 This makes that first step, surprisingly pain free.

 STORYTELLING BROUGHT TO FINANCES